exxcellent/olingo-jpa-processor-v4/doc/integrators/GetStarted.md

 We have to differentiate two phases of application lifecycle having different requirements on dependencies:
 ## 2. Compile time (meaning editing source and compiling that)
-* In that phase only _org.apache.olingo.jpa:odata-jpa-annotation_ is required to annotate your Java classes (JPA entities) for later use
+* In that phase only _de.exxcellent.odata.jpa:odata-jpa-annotation_ is required to annotate your Java classes (JPA entities) for later use

 ```
 <dependencies>
     <dependency>
-        <groupId>org.apache.olingo.jpa</groupId>
+        <groupId>de.exxcellent.odata.jpa</groupId>
         <artifactId>odata-jpa-annotation</artifactId>
         <version>...</version>
     </dependency>